 Credit data is used by companies to make decisions about creditworthiness.
 These data are collected and analyzed by businesses, such as banks, mortgage providers, and insurers.

 Credit data is a growing area of concern for many businesses today.
 There are many ways that this information can be misused or abused by malicious actors.
-Companies like Equifax Business Credit have come up with solutions to prevent misuse of credit data and protect their customers from fraudsters.
+Companies like Equifax Business Credit have come up with solutions to prevent the misuse of credit data and protect their customers from fraudsters.

 The Equifax Business Credit solution includes the following features: